belovedpearl/Currency_Converter/README.md

 * Error in getting performance history when a number greater then the provided number is given.

-    * Added an if statement to check for number greater then 8..
+    * Added an if statement to check for number greater then 8.

+* System crash when a wrong country identity is provided.
+    * Check if the right data is returned before proceeding.

+* Program crash with values leass than zero.
+    * Check for values less than zero before proceeding.

 ### Unfixed Bugs
  * To my current understanding, there is no unfixed bug